charles-lunarg/vk-bootstrap/docs/getting_started.md

 # Getting Started

-`vk-bootstrap` reduces the complexity of setting up a vulkan application into by simplifying the three initial steps; instance creation, Physical device selection, and device creation.
+`vk-bootstrap` reduces the complexity of setting up a vulkan application by simplifying the three initial steps; instance creation, Physical device selection, and device creation.

 ## Instance Creation